TryHackMeNow/CyberLab/README.md

 ### 1. Download VirtualBox

-Download Oracle VirtualBox for your host OS from www.virtualbox.org.
+Download VirtualBox for your host OS from www.virtualbox.org and install the software.

 ### 2. Import VM-Appliances into VirtualBox